 Use projects

 ArcGIS Hub projects allow you to track and share information about organized efforts with internal or external audiences.
 Use this built-in feature to document key project details, such as a purpose, location, and status.
-Projects can help you manage, measure, and highlight your progress towards shared, focused goals.
+Projects can help you manage, measure, and highlight your progress toward shared, focused goals.
 You can create and link an unlimited number of projects for a site.
 A project can be associated with multiple sites.

 You can use associations to connect related projects and initiatives.
 A project can be associated with multiple initiatives and sites.